pytorch/botorch/docs/models.md

 ## Implementing Custom Models

-The configurability of the above models is limited (for instance, it's not straightforward to use a different kernel).
-Doing so is a conscious design decision - we believe that having a few simple and easy-to-understand models for basic use cases is more valuable than having a highly complex and configurable model class whose implementation is impossible to understand.
+The configurability of the above models is limited (for instance, it is not straightforward to use a different kernel).
+Doing so is an intentional design decision -- we believe that having a few simple and easy-to-understand models for basic use cases is more valuable than having a highly complex and configurable model class whose implementation is difficult to understand.

-Instead, we advocate that users implement their own models to cover their particular use case.
-Due to the light-weight Model API, this is easy to do.
+Instead, we advocate that users implement their own models to cover more specialized use cases.
+The light-weight nature of BoTorch's Model API makes this easy to do.
 See the
 [Using a custom BoTorch model in Ax](../tutorials/custom_botorch_model_in_ax) tutorial for an example.

-If you happen to implement a model that you think would be useful for other researchers as well (and involves more than just swapping out the Matérn kernel for an RBF kernel), please consider [contributing](getting_started#contributing) this model to BoTorch.
+If you happen to implement a model that would be useful for other researchers as well (and involves more than just swapping out the Matérn kernel for an RBF kernel), please consider [contributing](getting_started#contributing) this model to BoTorch.